Maryam308/Fresca/README.md

 ## 🌱 Next Steps

 * Introduce private recipes & sharing features
-* Enhance the design for a more modern UI/UX
 * Add image upload for recipe preparation steps
 * Introduce adding recipes to favorites